Flight disruption? Read our comprehensive guide and claim what’s rightfully yours.

 - Medical emergencies

-All of the above-mentioned scenarios are seen as “force-majeure” events and in these instances, Delta would not be required to compensate passengers for any flight disruptions.
-In the presence of extraordinary circumstances it is not the company’s fault and they have the right not to pay compensation.
+All of the above-mentioned scenarios are seen as “force-majeure” events and in these instances, passengers on delayed Delta flights would not be entitled to compensation.

-Please note that there are some circumstances that are not considered exceptional and as an airline passenger you can have a valid flight compensation claim:
+Please note that some situations are not considered exceptional and you can still get compensated for flight delays in case of: